pounard/goat-query/docs/query/impl/select.rst

 SELECT
 ======

-``FROM`` clause relation is provided in the object constructor accompagnied by the main from table alias:
+``FROM`` clause table is provided in the object constructor accompagnied by the main from table alias:

 .. code-block:: php